 D3 – Ankle Pogo Hops – 3 x 8 [90 secs rest]

-*”D” exercises are a tri-set, so you would complete those three back to back to back, and then rest 90 seconds and repeat for the 3 sets.
+*”D” exercises are a tri-set, so you would complete those three back-to-back, then rest 90 seconds and repeat for the 3 sets.

-The above workout is considered an advanced workout due to the overall training volume included and technical prowess required to properly perform the movements.
+The above workout is considered advanced due to the overall training volume and technical prowess required to properly perform the movements.
 It is one of our all-time most popular videos because it helps you with your explosive starting speed, acceleration, and top-speed all-in-one workout.

-Hockey Speed Workout With A Focus For Defensemen
+Hockey Speed Workout With A Focus On Defensemen

 B – Half kneeling start sprints – 8 x 20 yds [90 secs rest]